Scam Awareness

 Hyderabad (West Marredpally), 2025.
 75-year-old retired government employee.
 INR 23.26 lakh lost.
 SMS claimed an India Post parcel was awaiting redelivery.
 After clicking the link and entering details, the victim’s accounts were drained over multiple transactions (Business Standard / PIB Fact Check).

 Goa, December 27, 2025.
 INR 85,238.47 lost.
 FIR registered after fake parcel reattempt SMS led to bulk-SMS phishing.
-Police arrested suspects in connected investigation (The420.in).
+Police arrested suspects in a connected investigation across Goa and Odisha.

 Domain infrastructure